If you are a local student you may be eligible.

 On-campus / Virtual classroom

 A blend of both face-to-face and virtual learning with scheduled classes taking place on-campus and in virtual classrooms.
+Visit the How You'll Study page for more information.

 You will be assessed in a variety of ways both in the classroom and in the workplace.
-Assessments include demonstration of tasks/techniques, group activities, in-class activities, simulation, written work, simulation and during work placement
+Assessments include demonstration of tasks/techniques, group activities, in-class activities, simulation, written work, simulation and during work placement.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.